Local Woman Killed in Marbletown Crash

 While uncommon, head-on collisions are possibly the most lethal form of car accident.
 Head-on crashes account for only 2% of all collisions, yet 10% of all car accident fatalities each year result from such accidents.
 When head-on crash victims do survive, they are often saddled with serious injuries, especially where cars were traveling at highway rates of speed in opposite directions prior to an accident.
 Laws against crossing double-yellow lines are designed to prevent such accidents.
 If the driver crossing a center line was also intoxicated or driving while texting or otherwise using a phone illegally, as is often the case with head-on collisions, then that driver could face additional liability to the victim in the form of punitive damages, as well as criminal charges.

-If you or a loved one have been seriously injured in a car or truck accident in New York, ensure that you are compensated for your medical bills, lost wages, and property damage with the help of seasoned and dedicated personal injury attorneys by contacting the Hudson Valley personal injury lawyers at Rusk, Wadlin, Heppner & Martuscello for a consultation on your case, in Kingston at 845-331-4100, or in Marlboro at 845-236-4411.
+If you or a loved one have been seriously injured in a car or truck accident in New York, ensure that you are compensated for your medical bills, lost wages, and property damage with the help of seasoned and dedicated personal injury attorneys by contacting the Kingston attorney for auto accidents at Rusk, Wadlin, Heppner & Martuscello for a consultation on your case, in Kingston at 845-331-4100, or in Marlboro at 845-236-4411.